 Overview

-In this entry I explain why turning a conceptual and practical gaze on gender issues in later life is important for increasing our understanding of how both age and gender operate as hierarchical systems that furthermore work together to naturalise and obscure inequality.

-The entry is structured in the following way.
-Firstly, I define age studies and the age system which is the focus of age studies.
-I then examine key aspects of the age system, including the life course framework, age ideology and age relations.
-Women are disadvantaged in, and through, both the age and gender systems and I trace this inequality as it unfolds across the life course, and as it comprises material and symbolic dimensions.
-I then consider some of the consequences of this deep-rooted and interlocking disadvantage in terms of health and wellbeing through the life course.
-Finally, I consider possible future directions of research that will deepen our understanding of some of the key issues in gender and age studies.
+Turning a conceptual and practical gaze on gender issues in later life life is important for increasing our understanding of how both age and gender operate as hierarchical systems that furthermore work together to naturalise and obscure inequality.
+This requires understanding of the age system, including the life course framework, age ideology and the age relations that comprise it.
+Women are disadvantaged in, and through, both the age and gender systems and the effects of such deep-rooted and interlocking disadvantage comprises material and symbolic dimensions, including consequences for health and wellbeing through the life course.

 What is age studies?

 Age studies is the name given to the study of age as a system, which, like gender, is hierarchical and associated with inequality.
 As a system, it recognises the importance of the part each stage plays in relation to the whole, and the fact that, while specific inequalities are associated with each life stage, this cannot be disconnected from the ways in which each stage works together to shape inequality both synchronically and longitudinally, with material and ideological dimensions (Calasanti and Slevin, 2006; Pickard, 2016).
 Pioneers in this field include Margaret Morganroth Gullette (1997, 2004, 2011, 2018) and Kathleen Woodward (1998).
 Gullette points out, ‘age studies handles age in the same self-reflexive ways that have slowed down and enriched the analysis of cultural critics who use concepts of gender and race’ (2018: 255; original emphasis) recognising its multi-stranded dimension.
 However, when compared to gender and critical race studies, age studies is a fledgling discipline and more work is needed to theorize its relationship to ‘body-mind and narrative’ as well as to neoliberal structures and ideology (Gulllette, 2004)